-I agree that the school will monitor the websites I visit and that there will be consequences if I don't follow the rules.
+I agree that the school will monitor my activity on school devices, both online and offline and that there will be consequences if I don't follow the rules.

-Signed (pupil): Date:

 Parent/carer's agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
 I agree to the conditions set out above for pupils using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.

-Signed (parent/carer): Date:
+I understand that these rules still apply if my child takes a school device home and that their activity will continue to be monitored by the school.